 All major US and international carriers fly to LAX, so you will have a lot of choice for routing options.
 This kind of competition keeps airfares competitive.
 LAX also has all major rental car companies

 LAX isn’t the closest airport to Death Valley, but it’s worth considering if you are doing the park as part of a larger southern California vacation.
 Choose LAX if you are also planning to visit Joshua Tree National Park, as it’s closer to that park than the Las Vegas airport.
+We also have a guide for how to maximize a drive between Death Valley and Joshua Tree.

 If you aren’t in a hurry to get to Death Valley, check out our list of scenic drives in California.
 If offers several detours to Death Valley with options for going through the San Bernardino mountains, Anza Borrego state park, and/or the Palm to Pines scenic byway in Palm Springs.